Pirate FlagPirates and PrivateersPirate Flag

 With little choice, Noa and Ayla hurry back to town where they meet Dagan, as well as some boys who favor gambling to hobnobbing with grownups.
 Together, they devise a plan to elude the pirates and escape the island.
 There’s just one problem: not all of the boys are Noa’s friends.
 Some are competitors, who take exception to Noa being in charge.
 For the risky and daring plan to succeed, they must work together.
 A slight mistiming results in one of them becoming a sacrificial lamb.
 Upon discovering Noa’s escape, the pirates are determined to get their hands on the magical map by whatever means necessary.

-Sea of Kings is a high-action fantasy for young pirates ages 8-14.
-There is something for everyone: lies, betrayal, magic, blue men (a type of kelpie), electric octopuses, furry creatures, a vicious one-eyed pirate, a despicable tyrant, fearsome storms, a sea battle, a stowaway, near mutiny, a shipwreck, and an underwater, upside down castle.
+Sea of Kings is a high-action fantasy for young pirates ages eight to fourteen.
+There is something for everyone: lies, betrayal, magic, blue men (a type of kelpie), electric octopuses, furry creatures, a vicious one-eyed pirate, a despicable tyrant, fearsome storms, a sea battle, a stowaway, near mutiny, a shipwreck, and an underwater, upside-down castle.
 Humor is also woven into the story, and the stowaway’s sayings – such as “Slap me with cilantro” or “Flour my bottom and stick me in the oven” – will make readers smile.
 Rather than using many synonyms to refer to the pendant that Noa finds, it would have been better to just use one.
-This is a small quibble, though, in an otherwise well-paced, absorbing tale that melds magic and knowledge with seemingly-impossible dilemmas from which Noa and his friends must extricate themselves, including being declared pirates themselves.
+This is a small quibble in an otherwise well-paced, absorbing tale that melds magic and knowledge with seemingly-impossible dilemmas from which Noa and his friends must extricate themselves, including being declared pirates themselves.

 Review Copyright ©2021 Cindy Vallar